 - Oil and gas provides more than 70 per cent of the UK’s total primary energy.

-- The UK Continental Shelf provides half of the UK’s oil and gas demand.
+- The UK Continental Shelf provides more than half of the UK’s oil and gas demand.

-- UK production peaked in 1999, steadied at 1.42 million barrels of oil and gas in 2014 and increased by almost ten per cent in 2015 to 1.64 million barrels of oil and gas.
+- UK production peaked in 1999, steadied at 1.42 million barrels of oil and gas in 2014 and increased by almost 16 per cent over the next two years to 1.73 million barrels of oil and gas.